Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 `````
 **OUTPUT:**

-You will get to see the following types of output in your serial monitor.
-Now you can modify the code and put some conditions to get notified according to your needs.
+You will get to see the following types of output on your serial monitor.
+Now you can modify the code and add some conditions to get notified according to your needs.

 ![Calibration](img/Calibration_output.png)